John McNulty (steamboat captain): Record Run of the R.R. Thompson through the Cascade Rapids

 After the advancement of the railroads, the first steamboat to be taken off the River to operate in the still financially lucrative shipping on the lower Columbia River, Willamette River and Puget Sound was the R.R.
 Thompson.
 Capt.
 McNulty was ordered to take her through the Cascades to the lower Columbia River on June 3, 1882.
 Capt.
 McNulty took his trusted first officer, William Johnson, engineer, William Doran, and assistant George Fuller as crew.

 McNulty, in transiting the Thompson to the lower river, showcased his astonishing talents as a riverboatman.
 No longer encumbered by his duties to passengers and freight shippers and theirs or their property's continued safe transport, he entered the treacherous Cascade rapids with the 215 foot long and 1158 gross ton R.R.
 Thompson, which was not a shallow craft, but had a significant hold depth of 9.5 ft exposed to the rapids concealed rock hazards and embankments, at full engine stroke.
 With its 38 ft beam and great girth, the Thompson was built for passenger comfort and to house a maximum of cargo.
 It was not built to be a fast driven boat even in calm waters.

 The Thompson was a big boat for her day.
 Her two hundred and fifteen foot length and thirty-eight foot beam allowed for spacious passenger accommodations with ample room for freight.
 Passenger spaces were nicely fitted out and the ladies' cabin boasted carpets, plush settees, and polished panelled walls.
 The Thompson was not a fast boat.
 Rather she deliberately was built for comfort and truly qualified for such overblown adjectives as 'palace boat' and 'finest cuisine afloat,' whipped up by enthusiastic passenger agents of the day.

 Capt.
-McNulty, though, ran the behemoth and clumsy R.R.
-Thompson through the hazards of the 6 mile long Cascades without incident in just 6 minutes and 40 seconds or at the then astounding water speed of about a mile a minute (60 mph).
-This was an astonishing nautical feat.
-John McNulty's record set that day for minimal steamboat transit time through the Cascades rapids was never later equaled, let, alone, bested, by any steamboat captain, even, by captains in command of smaller, swifter and more nimble steamboats.
-Captain James W. Troup was unsuccessful in his attempt to best Captain McNulty's record while Troup was in command of the far more nimble Hassalo.
+McNulty, though, ran the large R.R.
+Thompson through the hazards of the 6 mile long Cascades without incident in just 6 minutes and 40 seconds (approximately a mile a minute or 60mph).
+John McNulty's record set that day for minimal steamboat transit time through the Cascades rapids was never beaten, even by captains in command of smaller, more nimble steamboats.
+Captain James W. Troup was unsuccessful in his attempt to best Captain McNulty's record while Troup was in command of the Hassalo.